kdyck/paimons-codex/README.md

 # 📚 Paimon's Codex

-A modern manhwa discovery platform powered by AI, built with FastAPI, React, Oracle 23ai, and ChromaDB.
+A modern manhwa discovery platform powered by AI, built with FastAPI, React, and Oracle 23ai with vector search.

 ## 🏗️ Architecture